 If you fall ill or otherwise become unable to attend a panel, please let Programming know ASAP.
 Send an email to @email explaining your situation.
 In addition to contacting programming, you should also attempt to notify the moderator of the panel.
 Whatever you do, please make sure that Programming gets the word that you won’t be able to attend your panel so a replacement can be found if needed.

 What do I do if I have some other programming-related question or problem?

-If this is at the convention, stop by the Program Nexus in the Executive Boardroom, or, if Nexus is closed, head to convention operations in the Stone Room.
+If this is at the convention, stop by the Program Nexus in the Executive Boardroom, or, if the Program Nexus is closed, head to Team Arisia Services in Revere, next to the Gift Shop on the lobby level.
 Prior to or after the convention, you can send us an e-mail at @email.